 About the course

-Are you a biomedical, science or health care graduate who wishes to engage with people's lives and use the application of science and medicine to directly contribute to people's health?
+Are you a recent graduate or mature student with a science or healthcare background or experience?
+Do you want to develop the “cognitive dimension” of clinical decision making and directly contribute to people’s health?
 If so, this course may be for you.

-If you successfully complete the course and pass the national exam and you will be able to start a career in healthcare and medicine in an accelerated manner and with a 'real world' focus.
+If you successfully complete the course and pass the national exam, you will be able to start a career in healthcare and medicine that will provide you with the opportunity to deliver person-centred, quality, patient care.

 Why choose this course?